teuben/nemo/scripts/csh/mkmh97.md

 3. MH97 fixed=1 :   G1 is an analytical potential, but G2 is self-consistent,

-4. MH97 fixed=1 mz=0 :   G1 is an analytical potential, G2 is a point mass with test particles
+4. HQ88 style: MH97 fixed=1 zm=0 :   G1 is an analytical potential, G2 is a point mass with test particles

+we cannot run the JSPAM style interactions, this requires knowning the orbit of two smooth potentials under their own gravity.
+Also JSPAM has an option to add tidal effect and